silverstripe/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

  * Run `composer update` on your development version before you start whatever testing you have planned.
 Perform all the necessary testing.
  * Check `composer.lock` into your repository.
  * Deploy your project code base, using the deployment tool of your choice.
  * Run `composer install --no-dev -o` on your production version.
+In this command, the `--no-dev` command tells Composer not to install your development-only dependencies, and `-o` is an alias for `--optimise-autoloader`, which will convert your PSR-0 and PSR-4 autoloader definitions into a classmap to improve the speed of the autoloader.

 ## Composer managed modules, Git and .gitignore